The Threat to Our White Rhino

 Protecting rhinos from being poached is a massive undertaking that needs the cooperation of everybody involved.
 At Rockwood we focus our attention on reducing poaching incidents, while nurturing our population of Southern white rhino as well as our greater community.

-To do this we take care of the whole environment that supports our rhino.
 We’re also involved in community upliftment projects, job creation, skills acquisition and education.
 In the field, we focus on intense and ongoing research to ensure our biological management is at its best.
 With DNA sampling and genetic studies, we strive to help create a healthy rhino population capable of supporting the longevity of the species for future generations.

 Tags: